Open for comment

 • Mailing nearby residents a summary of the proposed development

-• Providing a list of current DAs open for comment on this website
+• Advertising a list of current DAs on this website

-For details and guidelines on how we advertise and notify of DA's, view the DCP for Advertising and Notification (PDF)
+For details and guidelines on how we advertise and notify DAs, view the Woollahra Community Participation Plan(PDF, 3MB).

 Object or comment on a DA